Background of the Russo-Georgian War: Russo-Georgian relations and incidents after 2004

 Georgia reported that three Russian helicopters attacked the Georgian villages in the Kodori Gorge on 11 March 2007.

-In June 2007, Lithuanian website Delfi suggested that a war between Russia and Georgia would break out after 2008 Russian presidential election because a new Russian president needed to strengthen his position.
+In June 2007, Lithuanian website Delfi suggested that a war between Russia and Georgia would break out after 2008 Russian presidential election because a new Russian president would need to strengthen his position.
 The war would most likely be waged by the separatist armies with Russian support and the goal would be undermining of the pro-western Georgian government.
 The editorial suggested that like the Soviet attack on Finland in 1939, Russians, Abkhazians or Ossetians would shoot at themselves, then the Russian side would announce the beginning of armed hostilities and Russian-backed separatist forces would launch an attack on the Georgian-controlled villages claimed by the separatists.
 The deployment of international peacekeeping forces to Abkhazia and South Ossetia was proposed as a way to avert the escalation of the conflict.

 Georgian authorities said in early August 2007 that Russian warplanes entered Georgian airspace and dropped a bomb on the village of Tsitelubani; however, Russia denied the responsibility.
 Georgian president Mikheil Saakashvili explained why he did not order to shoot down the Russian warplanes: "We are not in a state of war with Russia.
 We are not going to war with Russia."
 International investigators confirmed that Russian warplanes were responsible for the bombing, but the Russians instead accused Georgia of staging the incident.
 In late August 2007, Georgian officials reported to have possibly downed the Russian plane over the Kodori Gorge, but Russia denied that its planes were flying in the region.
 Anatoly Zaitsev, Chief of the General Staff of Abkhazia, confirmed that a plane had crashed in the Kodori Gorge and suggested that the plane could have been American spy plane.
 Later, he retracted his statement on the American origin of the plane, instead stating that the plane was not Russian.